Ecos-platform/sspgen/README.md

 # SSP-DSL
-Command Line Interface (CLI) for generating SSP archives from a Kotlin scrip using a custom Domain Specific Language (DSL)
+A Command Line Application for generating SSP archives from a Kotlin script using a custom Domain Specific Language (DSL).

 ### Example